 Fire and purification were an important part of the rituals, which often included a feast.
 It was customary to set food and drink aside for Brigid, who was symbolically invited into the home to welcome a new season of growth and fertility.
 Children often carried dolls made of rushes and reeds and decorated with bits of cloth, flowers, or shells around the community to represent Brigid.

 Within the home, people would make a bed for Brigid and set out items of clothing or cloth for her to bless.
-Brigid’s crosses were crafted of rushes and hung over doors, windows, and stables to greet Brigid and protect against fire, illness, and evil spirits.
+Brigid’s crosses were crafted from rushes and hung over doors, windows, and stables to greet Brigid and protect her worshippers against fire, illness, and evil spirits.

 Brigid was eventually Christianized into St. Brigid, one of Ireland’s three patron saints.
-The goddess and saint are both associated with milk and fire and share many other similarities.
-The church decreed February 1st to be St. Brigid’s Day to replace the pagan festival of Imbolc.
+The goddess and saint are both associated with milk and fire, and they share many other similarities.
+The church decreed February 1st to be St. Brigid’s Day to replace the Pagan festival of Imbolc.

 Weather divination traditionally took place around Imbolc, which is likely how the traditions of Groundhog’s Day began.
 People would watch to see if serpents, badgers, and other wildlife would emerge from their winter dens.